liamnaddell/fsdesign/README.md

 //Assuming we are receiving a read request for global_file_id
 //would be sent by MsgSend
-ssize_t handle_read(int global_file_id, void *buf, size_t size) {
+ssize_t handle_read(int global_file_id, void *buf, size_t size, size_t loc) {
     //Procnto will manage a global list of open files.
     //Global file id's are managed by procnto
     //local_file_id's are assigned by the filesystem.
     //procnto maintains a mapping from global_file_id -> local_file_id
     struct qnx_file *f = procnto_get_file(global_file_id);
     //TODO: I'm not distinguishing here between "read" and "read_at".
-It's likely we want read() to only exist within libc, and read_at() to exist everywhere else. long a = MsgSend(f->driver->coid,"Please get this file data "+local_file_id,buf,size);
+It's likely we want read() to only exist within libc, and read_at() to exist everywhere else. long a = MsgSend(f->driver->coid,"Please get this file data {f->local_file_id}, starting at {loc}",buf,size);
     return a;
 }
 ```

-##What happens inside the filesystem ResMgr?
+## What happens inside the filesystem ResMgr?

 * The filesystem resmgr will be structured like a normal user program.
 It will receive incoming FS messages from procnto, and dispatch those queries, using its exclusive access to a block device.
 * To reiterate, a filesystem ResMgr manages a block device.

 Q: How do FS drivers assert EXCLUSIVE access to a block device.
-A: They link to io-blk which is the only present driver on the system!
+A: They link to io-blk.

-Ok, so we have 2 ideas: An extent based design, or an indexed based design.
+We have 2 ideas: An extent based design, or an indexed based design.

-Pros of extents:
+Extents:
-* More space efficient in the inode, more contiguous => more speed.
+* Pro: More space efficient in the inode, more contiguous => more speed.
-* SATA seems to allow you to request multiple contiguous blocks, so filesystems which allocate contiguously are likely to have high performance.
+* Pro: SATA seems to allow you to request multiple contiguous blocks, so filesystems which allocate contiguously are likely to have high performance.
-* Expensive to track.
+* Con: Expensive to track.
 Btrfs, xfs, and ext4 all use b-trees to track extents, which is probably too difficult of a design to implement here.

-Pros of indexed files:
+Indexed files:
 * More simple to implement
 * Even small block size (512B) is likely to store >100 directory entries.
 So one inode with ~10-13 direct pointers is likely to store at least 1000 as wanted.
-* No fragmentation.
+* No external fragmentation.
+* Con: data is scattered all around the disk which can have speed impacts.

 NOTE: This code is adapted from my previous group project, PINTOS.
 * Our original design did not have an inode table, however, I have added one for more realism.